-$VFPM{R(previous)}$ is the previously calculated value of the relevant season's $VFPM_R$ . $W{VF,R}$ is the weighting factor for volatility factors.
+VFPMR(previous) is the previously calculated value of the relevant season's VFPMR.

+WVF,R is the weighting factor for volatility factors.

-3. Where the change in the VFPMR from one season to the corresponding season in the following year is more than 10%, then the change in the value of VFPMR is restricted to an increase/decrease of $\pm$ 10%.
+3. Where the change in the VFPMR from one season to the corresponding season in the following year is more than 10%, then the change in the value of VFPMR is restricted to an increase/decrease of +/- 10%.

 The current value of the weighting factor is 10%.
-The weighting factor value has been derived based on historic analysis of actual VFs and chosen to best fit VFs with the exponential moving average approach.
+The weighting factor value is derived based on historic analysis of actual VFs and chosen to best fit VFs with the exponential moving average approach.
 The weighting factor will be periodically reviewed by AEMO and adjusted following consultation with Market Participants.

-The change constraint in VFPMR is designed to increase the stability in the PM.
+The change constraint in VFPMR is designed to increase stability in the PM.

-Where a new region is created, the historical RRPs and loads will be taken from a proxy region as outlined in section 9.3.6.
+Where a new region is created, the historical RRPs and loads will be taken from a proxy region as outlined in sectionclause 9.3.6.